 The plan to continue FOOD in programme form also aims to develop it in new countries and with new partners.
-Following the Slovak Republic in February 2011 and Portugal in 2012, the Consortium is therefore pleased to welcome a ninth country in 2015: Austria.
-The Austrian Health Ministry and the national Edenred subsidiary are now joining the programme.
+Following the Slovak Republic in February 2011 and Portugal in 2012, the Consortium has been pleased to welcome new countries: Austria (2015), Romania (2018) and Hungary (2021).

 Brief outline of the programme:

 - The complementary axes of supply and demand remain at the heart of the action taken under the programme.
 The development of the network of restaurants that apply the FOOD recommendations is, in particular, one of the countries’ priorities.

 - The use of the tools created as part of the project is also an asset.
 These tools were assessed in 2010.

 - The programme is punctuated by the assessment of messages and tools thanks to: